 The Sprott All Cap Fund is an RRSP eligible mutual fund launched on September 18, 2008.
 The Fund is designed to capitalize on growth oriented opportunities in any sector or industry unhindered by market capitalization constraints.
 The objective of the Fund is to achieve long-term capital growth by investing primarily in equity and equity related securities of small, medium and large capitalized companies that have the potential to produce above average growth.
-To achieve the Fund's investment objective, the investment team utilizes an investment style which employs the GARP (growth at a reasonable price) approach.
-The investment team primarily uses a bottom up screening process for companies and a top down sector analysis of the current economic environment to seek to compose a broadly diversified portfolio of stocks with superior fundamental characteristics.
-The Fund focuses on seeking out undervalued companies, with strong management teams, defined strategies, the potential for above average earnings, sales and cash flow.
-The Fund may also choose other permitted investments such as cash when considered appropriate.
 The Fund's investments will include primarily small, medium and large cap Canadian companies.
 The Performance Fee payable to us is calculated as 10% of that portion of the annual return of the Fund which is greater than the S&P/TSX Composite Total Return Index.
 If the performance of the Fund in any year is less than the performance of the benchmark index, then no Performance Fee will be payable in any subsequent year until the performance on a cumulative basis calculated from the first of such subsequent years has exceeded any such deficiency.
 See "Our Revenues".